IJustinChan/Brick-Breaker/README.md

 ## Features
 - Control the paddle with responsive movement to keep balls in play
 - Break bricks with varying durability that may require multiple hits
-- Progress through multiple levels featuring faster ball speeds and increasingly durable bricks.
+- Progress through increasingly difficult levels with faster ball speeds and more durable bricks
-- Detect collisions between balls, paddles, bricks, and screen boundaries
+- Handle collisions between balls, the paddle, bricks, and screen boundaries
 - Collect randomized power-ups and power-downs that increase or decrease paddle size
 - Trigger multi-ball gameplay by destroying special brown bricks that spawn an additional ball

 ## Screenshots

-## Start of the Game
+### Start of the Game
 <img src="Images/game_start.png" height = 500>

-## Middle of the Game
+### Mid-Game
 <img src="Images/game_middle.png" height = 500>

 The player has a shorter paddle from collecting a power-down and numerous extra balls have spawned from destroying brown bricks.